University of Nebraska

 Acquisition in 2004

-Spine Next is a France-based biotechnology company that specializes in the manufacture and marketing of orthopedic spinal implant devices intended for spinal fusion surgeries.
-Founded in 1999, the company has developed innovative products such as the Wallis system, a stabilization device designed to treat degenerative disc disease without the need for vertebral fusion.
-Spine Next was acquired by Abbott on October 25, 2004, enhancing its capabilities and market presence in the orthopedic medical device sector.
+Spine Next is a France-based biotech company established in 1999, specializing in the manufacture and marketing of orthopedic spinal implant devices designed for spinal fusion surgeries.
+The company is known for its Wallis system, a stabilization device that addresses degenerative disc disease without the need for vertebral fusion.
+In 2004, Spine Next was acquired by Abbott, further enhancing its capabilities in the orthopedic market.

-Experimental and Applied Sciences is a manufacturer and provider of nutritional supplements, focusing on products that promote health and fitness.
-The company offers a diverse range of over 70 active nutrition items, including ready-to-drink shakes, powders, energy and low-carbohydrate bars, high-protein snacks, thermogenic beverages, and sports nutrition products.
-These products are marketed directly to consumers as well as through mass merchandisers and specialty retailers, aiming to cater to individuals seeking to enhance their nutritional intake and overall well-being.
+Experimental and Applied Sciences (EAS) is a manufacturer and provider of nutritional supplements designed to enhance health and fitness.
+The company offers a diverse range of over 70 active nutrition products, including ready-to-drink shakes, powders, energy bars, low-carbohydrate snacks, thermogenic beverages, and various sports nutrition items.
+EAS markets its products directly to consumers as well as through mass merchandisers and specialty retailers, ensuring broad accessibility for individuals seeking to improve their nutritional intake and overall wellness.

 TheraSense